-GOING TO COMPETITION 29

-On Competition Day 29

-Checklist for Competing in Long-Term 30
+GOING TO COMPETITION On Competition Day Checklist for Competing in Long-Term Special Situations.
+Competition Scoring Getting Long-Term Scores.
+Questions About Scoring The Spontaneous Competition.
+Awards

-Getting Long-Term Scores 31

-Questions About Scoring 31

-The Spontaneous Competition 32

-Awards 34

-Ranatra Fusca Creativity Award 34
+Ranatra Fusca Creativity Award

-OMER's Award 35

-Odyssey of the Mind Creativity Award 35
+OMER's Award Odyssey of the Mind Creativity Award

-Odyssey of the Mind Spirit Award 35
+Odyssey of the Mind Spirit Award

-CHAPTER V
+Chapter V

-Program Rules 36
+Program Rules

-Rules that Apply to All Problems 36
+Rules that Apply to All Problems

-Penalty Categories 44
+Penalty Categories

+"Spirit of the Problem" Violation

+Unsportsmanlike Conduct

-"Spirit of the Problem" Violation Unsportsmanlike Conduct Incorrect or Missing Membership Sign 44
+Incorrect or Missing Membership Sign

-Outside Assistance 45

-Over Time Limit 46
+Outside Assistance Over Time Limit

-Over Cost Limit 47
+Over Cost Limit

-POTENTIAL REASONS FOR DISCIPLINE 50
+POTENTIAL REASONS FOR DISCIPLINE

-Possible Disciplinary Action 50
+Possible Disciplinary Action

-CHAPTER VI
+Chapter VI

-GLOSSARY 52
+GLOSSARY

-Resources 54
+Resources

-APPENDIX
+Appendix

+◆ Style Form

+◆ Cost Form

+Outside Assistance Form

+Verbal Spontaneous Problem: Past Meets Present

+-

-- ◆ Style Form - ◆ Cost Form - ◆ Outside Assistance Form - ◆ Verbal Spontaneous Problem: I Can't Go to School - ◆ Verbal Spontaneous Problem: Surprise Package - ♦ Verbal/Hands-On Spontaneous Problem: Fun With Pull Tabs - ♦ Hands-On Spontaneous Problem: Wacky Stack he mission of Creative Competitions, Inc. is to provide creative problem-solving opportunities for everyone and to foster original and divergent thinking.
+- Verbal Spontaneous Problem: No Phones Allowed - Verbal/Hands-On Spontaneous Problem: Sock it to Me! - ♦ Hands-On Spontaneous Problem: Base Structure he mission of Creative Competitions, Inc. is to provide creative problemsolving opportunities for everyone and to foster original and divergent thinking.
 Through the Odyssey of the Mind program, we promote creativity by challenging teams to solve divergent problems, that is, those with more than one solution.
 By working in teams, participants learn teamwork, the appreciation and understanding of others, and that a group is a more powerful thinking force than an individual.
-They develop a sense of self-respect and respect for others through preparatory activities such as brainstorming and role-playing.
+They develop a sense of self-respect and respect for others through preparatory activities such as brainstorming and roleplaying.